 Well, not literally dive.
 That would spoil everything.
 Slowly lowering yourself might be better!

 As soon as you hit the water you will feel something else a bath bomb does.
 The release of salts, Epsom if you are lucky, and cornstarch.
 These give your bath water that silky soft feel which transfers to your skin.

-If coloured it will feel like a blanket of satin is surrounding you.
+If colored it will feel like a blanket of satin is surrounding you.

 Lay back, close your eyes.
-Consume the fine fragrances and take as long as you want soaking up the ambience your chosen bath bomb has created for you.
+Consume the fine fragrances and take as long as you want soaking up the ambiance your chosen bath bomb has created for you.

 You may want to consider these interesting bath bomb facts whilst you soak your stresses away.

 OK, I have started with an opinion, not a fact, but hell, it’s a fact to me.